Skygallant/ED-Highwayman/README.md

 # The Highwayman Neutron Route Plotter for Elite: Dangerous

-Download the .exe from the releases section and double click it to start plotting! ✨
+Download the .exe from the releases section and double click it to start plotting! ✨ **Please note that the program needs about 5GB of free RAM to run properly.**

 ### Features:
 - Currently the code is setup for the Caspian only.